MASQ-Project/Node/README.md

 ## Source
 The MASQ project was forked from Substratum's Node project in order to carry on development after Substratum ceased operations in October of 2019.
-All credit for the original idea, the original design, and the first two years of MASQ's development belongs to Substratum.
+In 2021, Substratum's Node repositories were removed from GitHub, so the fork link with MASQ was broken, but all credit for the original idea, the original design, and the first two years of MASQ's development belongs to Substratum.

 ## Purpose
-The MASQ Network is an open-source network that allows anyone to allocate spare computing resources to make the internet a free and fair place for the entire world.
-It is a worldwide collection of nodes that securely delivers content without the need of a VPN or Tor.
+The MASQ Network is an open-source network that allows anyone to allocate spare computing resources to make the Internet a free and fair place for the entire world.
+It is a worldwide collection of Nodes that securely delivers content without the need of a VPN or Tor.

 Because there's no single authority delivering or monitoring content, censorship and geo-restricted sites won't be an